Bugs, Rugs, and Storage. What You Need To Know.

 THIS RUG HAS BUGS!
 (What do I do?)

-If you find a rug that was improperly stored is infested with moths or carpet beetles, or one that has been on the floor unmoved for too long that is being eaten away, here are the steps to take.
+If you are a professional cleaner and a client’s rug that they improperly stored has become infested with moths or carpet beetles, or it has been on the floor unmoved for too long and is being eaten away, here are the steps to take.

 If disposal is the only option, refuse to take the rug into your facility.
 Have the owner write on the work order, or by email if the owner is not at your location, to properly dispose of the contaminated rug.